takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 ## Education

-Takahiro Hirofuchi obtained a Ph.D. of engineering in March 2007 at the Graduate School of Information Science of Nara Institute of Science and Technology (NAIST).
-He obtained the BS of Geophysics at Faculty of Science in Kyoto University in March 2002.
+I obtained a Ph.D. of engineering in March 2007 at the Graduate School of Information Science of Nara Institute of Science and Technology (NAIST).
+I obtained the BS of Geophysics at Faculty of Science in Kyoto University in March 2002.

 March 2007
 Ph.D. in Information Systems, Graduate School of Information Science,